Generalized Score Matching: Introduction

 Regarding (ii), in many real-life situations, the specification of the statistical models may further depend on other extraneous factors available to us in the form of explanatory variables or covariates.
-Examples of such regression modelling can be found in genetic studies (\citealt{yin2011sparse,cai2013covariate,cheng2014sparse}), computer vision (\citealt{gustafsson2020energy}) and network data analysis (\citealt{yuan2021community,zhao2021dimension}).
+Examples of such regression modelling can be found in genetic studies (\cite{yin2011sparse,cai2013covariate,cheng2014sparse}), computer vision (\cite{gustafsson2020energy}) and network data analysis (\cite{yuan2021community,zhao2021dimension}).
 In the literature, score matching has so far only been developed for random design models in which the joint distribution of the response and the covariate vector is assumed to be IID.
 However, in many studies it is more appropriate to work with fixed design regression models, and of course the IID assumption does not hold in the traditional fixed design setting.
-Hence there is motivation for moving beyond the IID assumption.
+Hence there is motivation for deriving asymptotic properties of generalized score matching estimators when observations are not required to be identically distributed.
+We provide the following: a unified and rigorous treatment for the continuous response and ordinal response cases under the independence assumption; a convenient form for the asymptotic distribution of the change-in-score matching statistic (cf. the log-likelihood ratio statistic) considered in Theorem \ref{thm::sm diff test} (although it is surely well known, we are not aware of a convenient reference for this result); and a numerical comparison of the performance of the score-matching-based Wald statistic and the change-in-score-matching statistic.